 Patients are admitted between 7:30 and 8am on the day of the procedure.

-They should be fasted from midnight but water may be given up to the time of admission.
+They should be fasted from midnight (not rabbits) but water may be given up to the time of admission.

 Patients are discharged with the vet in attendance between 5 and 6pm.

 Surgical patients are prescribed an Elizabethan collar as an essential part of post operative care